abmenzel/medusa-plugin-sanity/README.md

 Manage the content of your storefront with Sanity CMS.

+## From v1 to v2

+I've changed the plugin to use [internationalizedArrayString](https://github.com/sanity-io/sanity-plugin-internationalized-array) instead of `localeString` and `localeBlock` for any fields using that format.
+This means that you will have to migrate your existing data to the new format if you want to use v2.

 ## Features

 -   Handle the presentational content of your commerce application using Sanity.